sminnee/salad/README.md

 For more information about Cucumber, see [the cucumber website](http://cukes.info).

-Salad currently uses Watir to perform the browser automation, although it may be extended in the future to use something like WebRat to test applications sans-JavaScript.
+Salad currently uses Watir and WebDriver to perform the browser automation, although it may be extended in the future to use something like WebRat to test applications sans-JavaScript.

 ## FEATURES